pracsol/ModernDiskQueue/README.md

 - https://learn.microsoft.com/en-us/dotnet/core/compatibility/serialization/8.0/publishtrimmed
 - https://learn.microsoft.com/en-us/dotnet/standard/serialization/system-text-json/source-generation
 - https://github.com/i-e-b/DiskQueue/issues/35

+## Migrating from DiskQueue
+If you are migrating from the original DiskQueue library, there is very little change required simply to get your existing code working with the sync API.

+### Preserving Your Sync API Implementation
+* Install the ModernDiskQueue nuget package.
+* Change the `using` statements from `DiskQueue` to `ModernDiskQueue`.
+* If you have defined custom serialization strategies by implementing `ISerializationStrategy<T>`, change these to inherit from `SyncSerializationStrategyBase`.
+* If you are using the implementation interfaces (IFileDriver, IBinaryReader, etc), include the new namespace in your `using` statements.
+The implementation interfaces have been moved to the `ModernDiskQueue.Implementation.Interfaces` namespace.

+Once you have done this, your code should compile and run as before.
+The sync API has not changed in any significant way.

+### Implementing the Async API
+If you're ready to start using the async API, you can follow the guidance above in the Quick Start section.
+Conceptually, the async API is very similar to the sync API, but there are differences in how you create queues, primarily.
+Levarging both sync and async APIs in the same project can be done, but as mentioned in several cautionary notes above, don't intermix them by, for example, creating a queue with the sync API and then interacting with it using the async methods.

 ## How To Build
 Once you have cloned the code locally, open the `ModernDiskQueue.sln` solution in your favorite IDE and build.